Roodude15/Browser-Game/README.md

 # Browser-Game
 Small mini project to showcase skills

-To play this browser game, download all files, then use the file called first.html to start the game
+To play this browser game, download the browser game folder, then use the file called first.html to start the game